 The Show Booking Process

 The artist manager, booking agent and promoter work together to book shows and tours.
 Booking agents will approach promoters (or perhaps the manager will approach the promoter in the early days of an artist’s career) to see if the promoter wants to put on a show featuring an artist.
-The promoter will examine the costs involved in putting on the concert or club night and the profit potential for him and the artist.
-The booking agent may well have a figure in mind for the performance (called ‘the guarantee’), and it up to the promoter to work out whether he can afford to pay that guaranteed amount and still make a profit.
+The promoter will examine the costs involved in putting on the concert or club night and the profit potential.
+The booking agent may well have a figure in mind for the performance (called ‘the guarantee’), and it is up to the promoter to work out whether she can afford to pay that guaranteed amount and still make a profit.
 The ticket price, multiplied by the number of tickets that can be sold, less the costs for staging the concert gives the profit.
 Costs include supplying sound, lights, and the stage, marketing and publicity, and the price of printing the tickets.
 Figures 3 and 4 show you some example show costings.

 Two documents become important at this stage – the contract and the contract rider.
 Once the promoter and booking agent agree on the guarantee, the ticket price and the promoter’s costs, the booking agent will draw up a show contract, specific to that concert, and send it to the artist and the promoter.
 They should sign it to agree to the terms.
 After signing, the promoter returns the contract to the booking agent, and the concert is now happening.
 This process is repeated If a tour is being put together – contracts are sent out to the individual promoters, who sign to agree to the date, ticket price, venue and guarantee, and then return the contracts to the booking agent.
 A standard concert contract deal will stipulate the promoter agrees to the guarantee, and that they will supply ‘sound, light, and catering to the artist specifications’ at their own cost.
 Figure 5 shows an example of a contract for a concert.